 Plan a Reasonable Holiday Party

 Your holiday party expenses may be deductible if they meet certain criteria established by the IRS.
 The IRS may deduct 100% of your holiday party expenses if the event promotes employee goodwill and is limited to all employees, not related to the owner, and their spouses.
-No contractors, vendors or business contacts are allowed to attend to qualify for the full deduction.
-Your event must be reasonable compared to your annual revenue and not considered as extravagant.
-This means that the IRS may have different standard of extravagance from Joe’s Pizzeria compared to Microsoft.
+No contractors, vendors, or business contacts are allowed to attend to qualify for the full deduction.
+Your event must be reasonable compared to your annual revenue and not considered extravagant.
+This means that the IRS may have a different standard of extravagance from Joe’s Pizzeria compared to Microsoft.

 3. Start Gathering Documentation

 To further minimize your tax burden, small business owners must have valid, well-organized documentation for all expenses and deductions.
-You may want to make copies or electronically scan paper and other hard to read receipts.
-Start collecting receipts and invoices for often overlooked items like cloud-based subscription services like Dropbox, domain names and web hosting, and online shopping services like Amazon Prime or big box membership services like Costco, if used exclusively for your business.
+You may want to make copies or electronically scan paper and other hard-to-read receipts.
+Start collecting receipts and invoices for often overlooked items like cloud-based subscription services like Dropbox, domain names and web hosting, and online shopping services like Amazon Prime or big-box membership services like Costco, if used exclusively for your business.
 You may want to take the time to review business credit card accounts, current year bank statements, or review last year's tax returns to highlight any forgotten expenses.
 Find receipts for any paid professional services like an attorney, paid membership dues, or business-related publications.
 Gather the receipts for any conferences or trade shows you may have attended this year which include the event registration fee and related expenses like parking or toll fees.

 Don’t wait until the end of December to start planning potential deductions or gathering documentation.
 Now is the time to launch an easy to understand filing system that will help you get documents and files to your tax professional and avoid scrambling to find receipts.